markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ![Draggable Demo](./assets/lesson-4/400-draggable-demo.png)

-Since the elements we want to drag, our task items, are dynamically created, we need to add this attribute with JavaScript.
+Since the elements we want to drag, our task items, are dynamically created, we will need to add this attribute with JavaScript.
 Add the `draggable` attribute in our `createTaskEl()` function underneath the `listItemEl.setAttribute( "data-task-id", taskCounter)` expression.
 ```js
 listItemEl.setAttribute("draggable", "true");